kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 To make the new kubectl compatible with the 1.4 and earlier masters, kubectl needs to switch to use the old reaper logic if it finds Synchronous GC is not supported by the master.

-1.4 `kubectl delete rc/rs` uses `DeleteOptions.OrphanDependents=true`, which is going to be converted to `GarbageCollectionAsynchronous` (see [API Design](#api-changes)) by a 1.5 master, so its behavior keeps the same.
+1.4 `kubectl delete rc/rs` uses `DeleteOptions.OrphanDependents=true`, which is going to be converted to `DeleteDependentsInBackground` (see [API Design](#api-changes)) by a 1.5 master, so its behavior keeps the same.

 Pre 1.4 `kubectl delete` uses `DeleteOptions.OrphanDependents=nil`, so does the 1.4 `kubectl delete` for resources other than rc and rs.
-The option is going to be converted to `GarbageCollectionDefault` (see [API Design](#api-changes)) by a 1.5 master, so these commands behave the same as when working with a 1.4 master.
+The option is going to be converted to `DefaultPropagationPolicy` (see [API Design](#api-changes)) by a 1.5 master, so these commands behave the same as when working with a 1.4 master.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/proposals/synchronous-garbage-collection.md?pixel)]()